 The carrying amounts of plant and equipment are also reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
 If there are indicators of impairment, an exercise is undertaken to determine whether the carrying values are in excess of their recoverable amount.
-The assessment requires the use of estimates and assumptions such as, but not limited to, long-term gold prices, discount rates, cash costs of production and capital expenditures.as well as the Cash Generating Unit ("CGU") definition.
+The assessment requires the use of estimates and assumptions such as, but not limited to; long-term gold prices, discount rates, cash costs of production and capital expenditures as well as the Cash Generating Unit ("CGU") definition.
 It is possible that the actual fair value could be significantly different from those assumptions, and changes in these assumptions will affect the recoverable amount of the mining interests.
 In the absence of any mitigating valuation factors, the Company's failure to achieve its valuation assumptions or declines in the fair values of its CGU or other assets may, over time, result in impairment charges causing the Company to record material losses.

 The Company considers both external and internal sources of information in assessing whether there are any indications that mining interests are impaired.
 External sources of information the Company considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of mining interests.
-Internal sources of information the Company considers include the manner in which mining properties and plant and equipment are being used or are expected to be used and indications of economic performance of the assets.
+Internal sources of information the Company considers are expected to be used and indications of economic performance of the assets.